dqops/dqo/docs/examples/data-reasonability/text-not-exceeding-a-maximum-length.md

+---
+title: How to detect texts exceeding a maximum length using a data quality check
+---
-# A text not exceeding a maximum length
+# How to detect texts exceeding a maximum length using a data quality check
 This sample shows how to use data quality checks to detect a text not exceeding a maximum length and view the results on data quality dashboards.

 ## Overview